leelacceber/Projects/Personal/Table.md

 ![](../assets/images/table/prototype 2 draft.jpeg){:width="70%"}

-Since a proper fold-up would reqiure the legs to be non-symmetrical while a stable tilted position would require them to be symmetrical, I decided to make a compromise and have 2 legs foldable and 2 not.
+Since a proper fold-up would reqiure the legs to be non-symmetrical while a stable tilted position would require 2 legs to be symmetrical, I decided to make a compromise and have 2 legs foldable and 2 not.

 ![](../assets/images/table/prototype 2 legs.jpeg){:width="70%"}